singnet/dev-portal/docs/ai-consumers/mpe.md

 * The service provider can use the same Ethereum address for all payment groups or she/he can use a different address.
 In any case, the daemons very rarely need to send an on-chain transaction.
 This means that we actually don't need to provide the daemons with direct access to the private key.
 Instead, a centralized server could sign the transactions from the daemons (in some cases it even can be done in semi-manual manner by the service owner).
 We call such a server a treasurer server.
 * In the current implementation, the client signs off-chain authorization messages with the signer's private key.
 This means that the client doesn't necessarily need to sign transactions with his Ethereum identity.
 Instead, he can use other key pairs.
-* The server does not need to wait for a confirmation from the blockchain after it sends on-chain requests to close/reopen channels (`channelClaim`).
+* The server does not need to wait for a confirmation from the Blockchain after it sends on-chain requests to close/reopen channels (`channelClaim`).
 It can inform the client that the `nonce` of the channel has changed, and it can start accepting calls from the client with a new `nonce`.
 It can be shown that it is secure for both the client and the server if the transaction is accepted by the blockchain before the expiration date of the channel.
 Similarly, the client doesn't need to wait for a confirmation from the blockchain after sending the `channelExtendAndAddFunds` call.
 It makes the Multi-Party Escrow functional, even on a very slow Ethereum network.
 * The `nonce` in the channel prevents a race between the `channelExtendAndAddFunds` and `channelClaim`.
 If the client sends the `channelExtendAndAddFunds` request and at the same time the server sends a `channelClaim` request, they can continue to work without receiving confirmation from the blockchain.
 In this case it also does not matter which request will be accepted first (as `channelClaim` can only change the `nonce`, and cannot create a new Payment Channel structure).